syncfusion-content/javascript-docs/js/api/ejSchedule.md

 #### Example

-To disable the drag and drop functionality
+To disable the drag and drop functionality,

 {% highlight html %}